 As a mortgage shopper, be ready for unprecedented Fed involvement in markets, and potentially ultra-low mortgage rates as a result.

 Mortgage rate trends as predicted by housing authorities

-Housing agencies nationwide are calling for rates in the high 3s or low 4s for the remainder of 2019.
+Housing agencies nationwide are calling for rates in the high 3s for 2020.